| existentialism and art for my fine art degree dissertation

 make a cabbage throwing tank. rather than trying to

-what i'm trying to say is sometimes
+build a gun out of cabbages.' what i'm trying to say is sometimes

 i have an idea for a piece of work and as painting is